thisdotmatt/CondaSync/README.md

 - Customize your dependency files in the settings

 ### Usage
-Ensure you have the latest versions of [VSCode](https://code.visualstudio.com/) and [conda](https://docs.conda.io/en/latest/) installed.
+Ensure you have the latest versions of [VSCode](https://code.visualstudio.com/) and [conda](https://docs.conda.io/en/latest/) installed, and have the Extension enabled in the `Extensions` sidebar.

 1. Open a Python project of your choice
 2. Enter the VSCode command line using <kbd>Control</kbd>+ <kbd>Shift</kbd> + <kbd>P</kbd>